gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 #### Création d'un nouveau dossier et des fichiers requis

-To create a new folder for the site in both the `src/en` and `src/fr` directories along with the basic files needed for a page in these folders you can use `npm run new-folder`.

 Pour créer un nouveau dossier pour le site dans les répertoires `src/en` et `src/fr` ainsi que les fichiers de base nécessaires pour une page dans ces dossiers, vous pouvez utiliser `npm run new-folder`.